palely-jr/ifn711_geo_database/README.md

-inside here go to installed_apps and delete the line "email_authentication" (or something similarly named at the bottom of the list) now you can try re run
+inside here go to installed_apps and delete the line "email_authentication" (or something similarly named at the bottom of the list) now you can try re run if folder not existing causes errors.
+Create a folder named 'media' inside of ifn711_geo_database/uni_project. (this is where the files will be stored)